🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 The for_each meta-argument in the above code snippet is responsible for creating two EC2 instances.

-Additionally, the Name and ID tag refer to the value and key strings set in the default value of the instance_map variable.
+Additionally, the Name and ID tags refer to the value and key strings set in the instance_map variable’s default value.

 The plan command output confirms the same.